Two graduate students have received scholarships from the Aylesworth Foundation for the Advancement of Marine Science.

 The President’s budget has been released and it proposes elimination of the Sea Grant program.

 NOAA intends to award up to $15 million to support coastal resilience grants that benefit coastal ecosystems and communities.

 Anglers will play a key role by tagging fish and working directly with scientists onboard their boats.

 This competition is designed to foster the expansion of a sustainable U.S. ocean, coastal and Great Lakes aquaculture sector.

-Four recent graduates from Florida universities have received the John A. Knauss Marine Policy Fellowship, recognizing their outstanding achievement in marine and coastal policy research.
+Four recent graduates from Florida universities have received Knauss Fellowships, recognizing their outstanding achievement in marine policy research.

 The funding is part of $9.3 million NOAA has awarded to spur the growth of U.S. aquaculture.